 - 150 places in 2022-23,

 - 130 places in 2023-24, and

 - 130 places in 2024-25.

-- Placing a Participant with the 'veteran' special placement flag in a Workshop activity in the Department's IT Systems with an activity placement status of 'Placement Confirmed' will, where appropriate, trigger payment of the Workshop Fee.

 3.4.
 Delivering a Workshop

 3.4.1.
 Duration and medium of Workshops

 Providers are responsible for delivering at least 25 hours of content over the course of a Workshop to Participants.
 Unless otherwise specified by the Department, the 25 hours of content must be delivered in an interactive, real-time learning environment where Workshop Participants can easily interact with each other and the Personnel delivering the Workshop.